 12. Marshrutka, Russia

-The marshrutka is a small minibus that’s part of the public transport in a lot of cities across Russia, Ukraine, and Georgia.
+The marshrutka is a small minibus that’s part of the public transport in a lot of cities across Russia, Ukraine, and Georgia (the country).
 Even though it’s very small even compared to a minibus it’s still not uncommon to see people standing in a marshrutka.
 During rush hour, drivers try to squeeze in as many passengers as they can, especially in rural areas with limited public transport.
 No Russian experience is complete without riding in an overcrowded marshrutka.

-13. Double Decker Red Buses, Macedonia
+13. Double Decker bus, Skopje

-We’ve all seen them in Harry Potter and in London in the 60s’ but very few people know that the iconic red double-deckers are the main way of transportation in Skopje, the Capital of Macedonia.
+We’ve all seen them in Harry Potter and in London in the 60s but very few people know that the iconic red double-deckers are the main way of transportation in Skopje, the capital of Macedonia.
 The buses are a new, ecologic, Chinese version of the famous red double-deckers used in London in the past.

 14. Hydrofoil, Greece